godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`bool<class_bool>` **text_editor/appearance/gutters/show_bookmark_gutter**

-If ``true``, displays a gutter at the left containing icons for bookmarks.
+If ``true``, displays icons for bookmarks in a gutter at the left.
+Bookmarks remain functional when this setting is disabled.

 ----